thomiceli/opengist/README.md

 * Search for snippets ; browse users snippets, likes and forks
 * Editor with indentation mode & size ; drag and drop files
 * Download raw files or as a ZIP archive
-* OAuth2 login with GitHub and Gitea
+* OAuth2 login with GitHub, Gitea, and OpenID Connect
 * Avatars via Gravatar or OAuth2 providers
 * Light/Dark mode
 * Responsive UI